sam-b02/Letter-Boxed-Helper/README.md

 - Please run `longestword.py` before running `twowords.py`.
 The program will not work otherwise.
 - The default wordlist was obtained from [wordlists GitHub repository](https://github.com/xajkep/wordlists/tree/master).
 All credit goes to them.
 - The wordlist contains unrecognized and archaic words that the NYTs will not recognize.
 Make sure to check multiple words.
+- The optimised programs are decently fast - around .7 for longest word and 0.3 for two words.
+I'm planning on either improving them or transitioning them to C - but no promises, as I'm okay with how they are now.

 # **License**